GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

                     body : JSON.stringify(wave).toString()
                 });

--  Returns the QiType object in a json format
+-  Returns the SdsType object in a json format
--  If a type with the same Id exists, url path of the existing Qi type is returned
+-  If a type with the same Id exists, url path of the existing Sds type is returned
--  QiType object is passed in json format
+-  SdsType object is passed in json format

-Create a QiStream
+Create a SdsStream
 -----------------

-An ordered series of events is stored in a QiStream.
-All you have to do is create a local QiStream instance, give it an Id, assign it a type, and submit it to the Qi service.
-You may optionally assign a QiStreamBehavior to the stream.
-The value of the ``TypeId`` property is the value of the QiType ``Id`` property.
+An ordered series of events is stored in a SdsStream.
+All you have to do is create a local SdsStream instance, give it an Id, assign it a type, and submit it to the Sds service.
+You may optionally assign a SdsStreamBehavior to the stream.
+The value of the ``TypeId`` property is the value of the SdsType ``Id`` property.

 .. code:: javascript

-       QiStream : function(qiStream){
+       SdsStream : function(qiStream){
             this.Id = qiStream.Id;
             this.Name = qiStream.Name;
             this.Description = qiStream.Description;